About Clark County

 Vital Records

-Vital records for Clark County, Idaho, including birth certificates, death certificates, marriage licenses, and divorce decrees, are maintained at both the county and state levels.
-The Clark County Clerk's Office, located at 320 West Main Street, Dubois, ID 83423, phone (208) 374-5304, serves as the local custodian of vital records for events occurring within Clark County.
+Vital records for Clark County, Idaho, including birth certificates, death certificates, marriage licenses, and divorce decrees, are maintained at both Clark County and state levels.
+Clark County Clerk's Office, located at 320 West Main Street, Dubois, ID 83423, is the local custodian of vital records for events occurring within Clark County.
 Birth and death certificates that occurred in Clark County may be requested from the County Clerk; however, the primary repository for certified vital records is the Idaho Bureau of Vital Records and Health Statistics.

 - The current fee for a certified copy is $16.00 for the first copy and $13.00 for each additional copy of the same record ordered at the same time.